The 10-Step PPC Audit Guide & Checklist

 These long-tail keywords help drive more relevant leads to your page.
 If you aren’t currently using long-tail keywords in your campaign, now is the time to optimize for better keywords.
 It will help you create a more effective campaign for your business.

-4. CTR and conversion rate
+7. Analyze your click-through and conversion rate

-We’ve pieced these two metrics together because they go hand-in-hand with one another.
+Next in this PPC audit checklist, we’ve pieced these two metrics together because they go hand-in-hand with one another.
 Your CTR will influence your conversion rate, so it’s important to look at both of them.

 CTR is a key factor that influences your ad’s success.
 It’s important that you monitor your ad’s CTR to see if people are interested in your ad.
 This tells you how many people see your ad in the search results and choose to click on it.